 One of the most extravagant games of the early 3D era.
 Frentic action, amazing OST and a very imaginative global design.

 Platforms: A lot of them!
 (1996)

 Blood, rust & explosions.
 A groundbreaking game that presented a new FPS era.
-Highly remembered NIN OST.Get the game
+Highly remembered Nine Inch Nails OST.Get the game

 Platforms: PC/Mac/PS1 (1996)

 I’m a fan of the series, but the first Diablo is still the main exponent of the action-RPG genre.
-I played it to the full.Know more
+One of the most plagiarized games ever.Know more

 Platforms: SNES (1994)

 A game design masterpiece and probably my favourite Super NES game.
 Everything on it is superb.
 You can still play it via emulator.